intel/kubernetes-power-manager/README.md

 [Intel Power Optimization Library](https://github.com/intel/power-optimization-library), takes the desired configuration for the cores associated with Exclusive Pods and tune them based on the requested Power Profile.
-The Power Optimization Library will also facilitate the use of the Intel SST (Speed Select Technology) Suite (SST-BF - Speed Select Technology-Base Frequency, SST-CP - Speed Select Technology-Core Power, and Frequency Tuning) and C-States functionality.
+The Power Optimization Library will also facilitate the use of the Intel SST (Speed Select Technology) Suite (SST-CP - Speed Select Technology-Core Power, and Frequency Tuning) and C-States functionality.

 ### Power Node Agent